Kithay Nain

-"Kithay Nain" is a Punjabi folk song recorded by Pakistani singer Reshma.
-It was written by Manzur Jhalla and became one of the most popular Punjabi song sang by Reshma and has been reproduced, rendered and sung by many artists including Fariha Pervez, Alka Yagnik and Ali Sethi.
+"Kithay Nain" is a Punjabi folk song written by Manzur Jhalla and recorded by Pakistani singer Reshma.
+It became one of the most popular Punjabi songs sung by Reshma and has been reproduced, rendered and sung by many artists including Fariha Pervez, Alka Yagnik and Ali Sethi.

 Ali Sethi version

 The song was rerecorded by Ali Sethi as a tribute to Reshma, composed by Saad Sultan and Syed Umar Ali it received widespread acclaim.
 The video of the song was directed by Sarmad Sultan Khoosat and Saim Sadiq and features Sethi himself with his sister Mira Sethi and actors Sania Saeed and Adnan Siddiqui.
 It was nominated for Best Music Single for Ali and Hum Award for Best Music Video for Sarmad.

 Music video

 "Kithay Nain Na Jori" was released in February at Karachi Literature Festival featuring Sethi himself, starring Sania Saeed, Adnan Siddiqui and Ali's sister Mira Sethi as a tribute to Reshma.
 Sethi said, "Reshma ji's song is so powerful that today everyone is ready to do anything to bring it back." explaining his tribute to singer he expressed, "It's been a miraculous journey.
 All of us who have worked on the song have been touched by something really special.
 Everything – from recording to finding musicians and the shooting – came together at the end and it's because of our love for the song.
 The song belongs to Reshma ji."